Theta pinch: Later devices

 Concerned about the ever-rising cost of the fusion program, Paul McDaniel, director of the Division of Research at the United States Atomic Energy Commission (AEC), decided that the FY 1963 budget should cancel one design of the many being developed at the labs.
 Tuck had maintained that all researchers should focus only on small systems to prove out the physics, that there was no point in scaling up unless the basics could be demonstrated.
 Thus, Los Alamos had a large number of small machines, leaving them with no single make-or-break concept.
 McDaniel would suffer the least political fallout it he canceled one of Los Alamos' programs.
 This taught Tuck an important lesson; the way to avoid cancellation was to be too big to fail.
 During testimony to Congress in 1964, he stated "We resisted the temptation to build huge machines or hire large staffs.
 This sounds very virtuous, but I have now come to realize this was suicidal".
 Tuck, Richard Taschek and Los Alamos' director Norris Bradbury were all convinced the lab needed a major machine.

 Meanwhile, the success of Scylla I led to a number of potential development pathways that began to be explored during the early 1960s.
 In the short term, a set of minor improvements produced Scylla II, which was similar to the original but later upgraded from 35 kJ of capacitor power to 185.
 It came online in 1959, but was used only briefly while the much larger Scylla III was built and entered operation in late 1960.
 Early operations were successful and led quickly to the even larger Scylla IV, which began work in January 1963.
-Scylla IV produced excellent results, reaching 80 million Kelvin and 2 x 10^{16} particle densities – well into the practical reactor region – and was producing billions of reactions per pulse.
+Scylla IV produced excellent results, reaching 80 million Kelvin and 2 × 10^{16} particle densities – well into the practical reactor region – and was producing billions of reactions per pulse.
 Unfortunately, the system also demonstrated very low confinement times, on the order of 2 microseconds, far too short for a practical reactor design.